Brandon Leibrandt: Cincinnati Reds

 On May 24, 2024, Leibrandt's contract was purchased by the Cincinnati Reds organization.
 In 15 starts for the Triple–A Louisville Bats, he registered a 3–4 record and 4.46 ERA with 63 strikeouts across 72 2/3 innings of work.
 On August 29, the Reds selected Leibrandt's contract, adding him to their active roster.
 He made his Reds debut that same day, pitching 2 1/3 innings of scoreless relief in a Reds win.
 Leibrandt was designated for assignment by Cincinnati on October 28.
 He cleared waivers and elected free agency on October 30.

 New York Yankees

 On November 8, 2024, Leibrandt signed a minor league contract with the New York Yankees organization.
 In 10 appearances (nine starts) for the Triple-A Scranton/Wilkes-Barre RailRiders, he logged a 1-0 record and 2.85 ERA with 37 strikeouts and one save across 41 innings pitched.
 Leibrandt was released by the Yankees organization on June 10.

 CTBC Brothers

 On June 12, 2025, Leibrandt signed with the CTBC Brothers of the Chinese Professional Baseball League.
+Leibrandt made 14 starts for the Brothers, compiling a 7-3 record and 1.94 ERA with 55 strikeouts across 83 1/3 innings pitched.

+Cincinnati Reds (second stint)

+On December 27, 2025, Leibrandt signed a minor league contract with the Cincinnati Reds.
+On June 1, 2026, the Reds selected Leibrandt's contract, adding him to their active roster.
+He made one appearance for the team, allowing five runs on 10 hits with three strikeouts across six innings pitched against the Kansas City Royals.
+The following day, Leibrandt was designated for assignment by Cincinnati.
+He cleared waivers and was sent outright to the Triple-A Louisville Bats on June 4.